awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 + [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell)
 + [AWS CloudFormation helper scripts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-helper-scripts-reference.html)

 You can reboot a Windows instance after installing updates\.
-For more information, see [Reboot Your Instance](ec2-instance-reboot.md)\.
+For more information, see [Reboot your instance](ec2-instance-reboot.md)\.

 ## Upgrading or migrating to a newer version of Windows Server<a name="WinAMI_Upgrading"></a>